-Being a sandwich generation caregiver can be fulfilling and bring you a lot of pleasure.
+Being a sandwich or club sandwich generation caregiver can be fulfilling and bring you a lot of pleasure.
 But it can also be extremely challenging.
-With the added responsibilities and pressures of caring for both your parents and your kids, you may at times feel frustrated, overwhelmed or even depressed.
+With the added responsibilities and pressures of caring for both a senior and kids, you may at times feel frustrated, overwhelmed or even depressed.

 These 9 tips, courtesy of Rush social worker Ellen Carbonell, LCSW, can help caregivers get the support they need to stay physically and emotionally healthy.

 1. Recognize the importance of self-care.

 Research has shown that caregiving can have an impact on both your physical and mental health.
-If you don't care for yourself (such as getting enough rest, exercising and doing activities you enjoy), you're heading down this road of potentially having negative consequences for your own health and well-being.
+If you don't care for yourself (such as getting enough rest, exercising and doing activities you enjoy), you risk negative consequences for your own health and well-being.

-And when you're not healthy, you can't help those other people in your life — your parents and kids.
-So look at it as, taking care of yourself will enable you to be the kind of caregiver you want and need to be.
+When you're not healthy, you can't help anyone else.
+Taking care of yourself will enable you to be the kind of caregiver you want and need to be.

 Don't put pressure on yourself to be perfect and make huge changes right out of the gate.
 Particularly if you're not used to taking care of yourself, a small step can have a huge impact.

-Start by focusing on one aspect of taking care of yourself.
-Set a goal for the week — one goal that supports self-care that can reasonably be accomplished.
-Once you choose your goal, break it down into the steps you need to take to make it happen.
+If you’re not sure how to make self-care a routine, start by setting a goal for the week — one goal that supports self-care that can reasonably be accomplished.
+Once you choose your goal, break it down into the steps you need to take to accomplish it.

 The more specific the goal, the more likely it is to happen.
-If you say, "This week, my goal is to take better care of myself," you might feel like there are a million things you could do to accomplish that goal.
+For instance, if you say, "This week, my goal is to take better care of myself," you might feel like there are a million things you could do to accomplish that goal.
 That can be overwhelming and prevent you from taking action.

-But if you instead say, “This week, I’m going to go for a 30-minute hike,” or "This week, I'm going to schedule my annual visit with my primary care doctor," you're giving yourself one task.
-And that's more manageable.
+But if you instead say, “This week, I’m going to go for a 30-minute hike,” or "This week, I'm going to schedule my annual visit with my primary care doctor," you're giving yourself one task — and that's far more manageable.

-While it might not seem like a big deal to schedule a doctor’s appointment, Carbonell explains that there's no such thing as a small goal when it comes to trying to better care for yourself.
-You can always add another goal if you achieve your first one and feel ready to take on another.
+While it might not seem like a big deal to schedule a doctor’s appointment, Carbonell explains that there's no such thing as a small goal when it comes to better caring for yourself.
+You can always add another goal if you achieve your first one and feel ready and able to take on another.

 3. Just say "no" (sometimes).

-This might mean asking for help with Mom or Dad in the mornings if it's really important that you take your children to school.
-Or telling your daughter she can't do the traveling soccer team this year because you're committed to helping grandma in the afternoons.
+This might mean asking for help with mom or dad in the mornings if it's really important that you take your children to school.
+Or telling your son hecan't do the traveling baseball team this year because you're committed to helping grandma in the afternoons.

-It can be extremely difficult to say, "No," especially to an older adult.
+Of course, it can be extremely difficult to say, "No," especially to an older adult.
 There are many reasons an older adult may need your support — household chores, setting up medications or feeling lonely and wanting company.
-So you need to be sensitive to what's behind their requests or need for help when thinking about how to set limits.
+So be sensitive to what's behind their requests or need for help when thinking about how to set limits.

-Try using "I" statements, or speaking from only your perspective.
-When we're frustrated, we tend to use "you" statements: "You always need me to go with you to the movies.
+Try using "I" statements and speaking from only your perspective.
+When we're frustrated, we tend to use "you" statements, like, "You always need me to go with you to the movies.
 I just can't do that."

-Instead, try saying something like, "I really enjoy going to the movies with you, but I'm not able to do it as much as I used to.
-Let's make a regular date, and that's the date I’m going to save for us to go to the movies together."
+Instead, try saying something like, "I really enjoy going to the movies with you.
+Let's make a regular date, and I’m going to save those dates for us to go to the movies together."

-When we have expectations of someone else, we're going to be hurt when that person doesn't meet our expectations.
-But it's going to be more hurtful if you don't have that conversation and just start saying "no" to movies all the time because you're burnt out.
+When people have expectations of someone else, they may be hurt when that person doesn't meet those expectations.
+But it's more hurtful if you don't have that conversation and simply start saying "no" all the time because you're overextended and burnt out.

 Focus on what you can do rather than what you can't do.

-Instead of saying, "Dad, I can only come three nights a week," ask him which days he would like you come over for a specific task.
-You may choose one day for a social call, for example, another to help with specific tasks, like doing laundry or grocery shopping.
+Instead of saying, "Dad, I can only come three nights a week," ask him to choose a day he would like you come over for a specific task.
+You may choose one day for a social call, for example, another to help with laundry and a third to do the grocery shopping.

-Then, you can establish together which days you'll for sure be there.
+That way, you’ve established together which days you'll definitely be there.
 Setting a schedule doesn't mean you won't visit other times.
-But this way, your Dad won't expect you to show up and then be disappointed or hurt when you can't make it.
+But this way, your dad won't expect you to show up every day and then be disappointed or hurt when you can't make it.

-The same is true when setting limits with your kids.
+The same is true when setting limits with your kids or grandkids.

-When your daughter really wants to do seven activities and that’s not possible, tell her, "You can do four activities this year.
+When your daughter really wants to do seven activities, and that’s not possible, tell her, "You can do four activities this year.
 Which are the four you most want to do?"
-Temper her expectations, but in a positive way.
-So the message is not, "We're taking away three activities," but, "You get to do the four activities you enjoy most."
+Help her set her expectations in a positive way: The message isn’t that she’s not being allowed to do seven activities, but that she gets to participate in four.

 Guilt is a natural response that humans tend to feel whether they're actually responsible for the situation or not.
-Often, in both caregiving and parenting, people feel guilty and blame themselves for things they actually have no control over.
+Often, in both caregiving and parenting or grandparenting, people feel guilty and blame themselves for things they have no control over.

 Probably not, right?
-Chances are, you started out with good intentions, wanting to please your granddaughter and your parents, but you eventually realized that the situation wasn't realistic — you couldn't be in two places at once — and then felt stuck.
+Chances are, you started out with good intentions, wanting to please your granddaughter and your parents, but you eventually realized that the situation wasn't feasible — you can’t be in two places at once — and then felt stuck.
 If that's the case, try not to judge yourself harshly for making the decision to cook for your parents and miss the game, or vice versa.

-It's easy, in those early stages of starting to set limits, to feel like you're abandoning this person.
+It's easy, in those early stages of starting to set limits, to feel like you're abandoning the person.
 That you're not living up to what they expect or what you'd like to do for them.
-And you forget about everything that youare doing.
+And you forget about everything that you are doing.